ballgorithm/NBA_Projections/README.md

 List any dependencies or prerequisites that users need to install before using your project.

 - Python 3.x
-- Required Python packages (list them)
+- Required Python packages (pip install pandas scikit-learn colorama prettytable)

 ## Acknowledgments